ferru191919/leather-goods-company/README.md

 ```

 -------
 Other materials and shared business expenses are not calculated individually for each order in this first version.
-Items such as zips, buttons, linings, hardware, electricity, machinery, rent, administration, and other shared operating costs are represented by the `indirect_cost_rate`.
-This rate is currently 35%, stored in the orders sheets as `indirect_cost_rate`.
+Items such as zips, buttons, linings, hardware, electricity, machinery, rent, administration, and other shared operating costs are considered **indirect costs** and represented by the `indirect_cost_rate`.
+This rate is currently **35%**, stored in the orders sheets as `indirect_cost_rate`.

-The indirect cost estimate is calculated as 35% of direct costs:
+**The indirect cost estimate is calculated as 35% of direct costs**:

 ```text
 estimated_indirect_cost_eur =